quicwg/ops-drafts/draft-ietf-quic-manageability.md

 timers or through least-recently-used eviction, depending on application requirements.

-{{?RFC4787}} recommends a 2 minute timeout interval for UDP, however, often timer are lower in the range of 15 to 30 second.
-In constrast
+{{?RFC4787}} recommends a 2 minute timeout interval for UDP.
+However, timers are often lower, in the range of 15 to 30 seconds.
+In contrast,
-{{?RFC5382}} recommends a timeout of more than 2 hours for TCP, given TCP is a connection-oriented protocol with well defined closure semantics.
-For network devices that are QUIC-aware, it is recommended to also use longer timeouts for QUIC traffic, as QUIC is connection-oriented and as such a handshake packet from the server indicates the willingness of the server to communicate with the client.
+{{?RFC5382}} recommends a timeout of more than 2 hours for TCP, given that TCP is a connection-oriented protocol with well-defined closure semantics.
+For network devices that are QUIC-aware, it is recommended to also use longer timeouts for QUIC traffic, as QUIC is connection-oriented.
+As such, a handshake packet from the server indicates the willingness of the server to communicate with the client.